jlucas86/e-commerce/README.md

-functial basic auth with CSRF with BREACH protection
+functial form base auth with CSRF with BREACH protection